ankittshrmaa/DevOps-journey/Cloud/AWS/Exploring-AWS-Services.md

 I was create my First instance just give it name select OS image, Architecture, Instance type- t3.micro, Key- .pem for using that instance with SSH, Network, Storage configuration and LAUCH INSTANCE.
 It was just take 5 min. to create that instance.

 Connect that instanec with my windows using OpenSSH and .pem Key that was downlaoded while creating my Instance

+## Created IAM User

+I was created a IAM user to know how IAM work in AWS: User, Groups, Policies, Roles.

+1. Right now just created noraml user with default policies, After login to user account: nothing was accessable.
+2. Create policies for user: IAM user now access EC2 Service: While put the user into default EC2 policies.